risingwavelabs/risingwave-docs-legacy/docs/rw-integration-summary.md

 slug: /rw-integration-summary
 ---

 We aim to minimize the hassel of integrating RisingWave with your existing data stack.
-With that purpose in mind, we will try to support the mainstream data formats and as many modern-data-stack systems as possible, which is no small feat.
+With that purpose in mind, we will try to support the mainstream data formats and as many modern-data-stack systems as possible.
+However, with limited resources, we cannot achieve this goal in a short period of time.
 If an integration with a system is crucial to you but has not been supported, please let us know in our [Slack workspace](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw).
 We will prioritize the development based on the number of requests for each system.

 ## Message brokers